 I wish I’d made that call.

-There’s lots of John Berry Ladybird artwork on view at the exhibition ‘The Wonderful World of the Ladybird Book Artists‘, next on in Basingstoke, this Spring.
+There’s lots of John Berry Ladybird artwork on view at the exhibition ‘The Wonderful World of the Ladybird Book Artists‘, next on in Basingstoke, The Willis Museum this Summer.
 You can also see more of his portraits at ArtUK.org

 © Helen Day 2019